Hider in the House (film): Writing

 Hider in the House was the directorial debut of Matthew Patrick, who also reworked the film's script.
 One of the main things that was changed was that Tom Sykes, the main character and primary antagonist of the film, was originally more sympathetic.
 The original script showed that he grew up in an abusive household and his actions were motivated by a desperate craving for a family of his own.
 Because of this, he is unaware of his own strength and if he acts violently, it is done out of fear of a perceived threat.

 Originally, the film ended with Sykes redeeming himself.
 In the original ending, Sykes attempted to burn down the house with the family in it, recreating what he did to his abusive family when he was a child.
 However, when he sees the terrified faces of the family, he realizes that he has become as evil as his parents.
 Though he has been rejected, he still loves this family.
 He pushes them out the window to safety.

 As he watches them kiss and hug each other, Tom realizes he can never be a part of them, and lets the house burn down around him, killing himself.
 Although the studio was very supportive of the film director Matthew Patrick wanted to make, the studio eventually decided to have a more commercially safe Fatal Attraction-style ending, where Sykes becomes evil beyond redemption, attempts to murder the family and is eventually shot dead.
 This is eventually what was filmed and put into the film.

 A couple years later, Matthew Patrick saw the film's executive producer, Steven Reuther, again at the Academy Awards.
 Reuther said, "you know what… I think you were right… that would have made a better ending."
 On this, Patrick said: "I really admire Steve, that he could say that."

 Release

 The film was scheduled to be released in 1,200 theaters in the United States.
 Vestron was in financial trouble at the time and the movie was shelved, never receiving a theatrical release in the United States, and was screened only at film festivals.
 The film had a previous distribution agreement and was released theatrically in Europe, but only played for a week in a theater before it was pulled.
-It was given a U.K. cinema release on October 9, 1989 and an 18 rating.
+However, it was given a U.K. cinema release on October 18, 1989 and an 18 rating.

 The film received excellent reviews and notices wherever it opened.
+The movie won a Saturn Award for best home video release, which director Matthew Patrick only discovered many years later, after he was on the Director's Guild.

 Hider in the Houses earnings have never been confirmed.

-The movie won a Saturn Award for best home video release, which director Matthew Patrick only discovered many years later, after he was on the Director's Guild.